 During the last Affordable Care Act open enrollment period I had numerous clients tell me they wanted Land of Lincoln has their insurance carrier.
 My response in every case was, “no you don’t!”
 I really thought they would be shut down by January 1.
 2016.
 I guess I was off by about six or eight months.
 The State of Illinois has moved to take control of the struggling health insurance company, leaving 49,000 looking for new insurance coverage.

-The 49,000 policy holders who will be seeking coverage by October 1 will be granted what is called a special election and be free to chose any insurance carrier they want for the rest of the year.
+The 49,000 policyholders who will be seeking coverage by October 1 will be granted what is called a special election and be free to choose any insurance carrier they want for the rest of the year.
 Here are a few issues.
-If they start with a new carrier, they will have to pay another deductible.
-The other issue is all of the insurance carriers who participate in the Affordable Care Act market have stopped paying commissions to brokers, therefore, many will not work for free so may not be to inclined to help the insured.
+If they start with a new career, they will have to pay another deductible.
+The other issue is all of the insurance carriers who participate in the Affordable Care Act market have stopped paying commissions to brokers, therefore, many will not work for free so may not be too inclined to help the insured.
 So the person seeking coverage has to be sure they make the right choice.
 I for one will still help you if you need coverage!!

 Thanks for reading!